Rewilding the seas

 6) Restoring seagrass off north Wales

 North Wales is the hub of the first and largest seagrass restoration project ever conducted in the UK.
 Over 1 million seagrass seeds have been collected by Project Seagrass and their dedicated team of volunteers in Porthdinllaen, North Wales, which have been grown in aquaria and then planted in Dale, West Wales.
-This new healthy habitat aims to boost marine life and storing carbon, and to become a living laboratory to showcase that marine rewinding is possible.
+This new healthy habitat aims to boost marine life and storing carbon, and to become a living laboratory to showcase that marine rewilding is possible.

 Seagrass Ocean Rescue is now working with more partners to upscale seagrass restoration, this includes enhancing automation and using sequencing to analyse and understand the microbial associations of seagrass.
 A major stepping stone in supporting future rewilding seagrass projects.